posva/pinia-colada/docs/guide/query-keys.md

 ## Simple static keys

 Static keys are the simplest form of keys.
-They are just an array of strings.
+They are just an array of serializable properties.
 For example:

 ```vue
 <script setup lang="ts">